syncd010/AoC2023/README.md

 Part two's description is very convoluted but describes a simple procedure.
 I used vectors for the boxes and lists, which are not ideal for removing elements but given the limited size of the input, are adequate.

 ## [Day 16](https://adventofcode.com/2023/day/16)
+A similar day to day 10, though a bit easier.
+Reding part one i was expecting a hard part two, but it turned out to be pretty straightforward.
+The solution is based on following rays through the grid, and when a junction is encountered, generate new rays to follow.
+Stop when reaching the borders of the grid or when reaching a cell that has already been visited in the same direction.
+To implement this, a map of junctions/directions is defined, where for each type of junction and direction of travel, the resulting possible directions of travel can be obtained.
+This allows to quickly generate new rays in the correct direction when a junction is encountered.
+A grid of cells with a vector of directions is kept to control which cells have been visited and in which direction.
+For part two the runtime is a bit high (about 600ms), so the solution isn't very efficient but it's readable so i kept it.

 ## [Day 17](https://adventofcode.com/2023/day/17)